-During 1 June to 31 August 2023, the Trust has recorded five Learning Disability deaths.
-The Trust now receives a quarterly update from LeDeR which highlights national good practice and identified learning; this is shared in the Mortality monthly meeting.
+During 1 September to 31 December 2023, the Trust has recorded eight Learning Disability deaths.

+The Trust now receives a quarterly update from LeDeR which highlights national good practice and identified learning; this is shared in the Trust Executive Incident Review group.
+Plans are now in place to re-assign one meeting per month within this forum to be a dedicated Learning the Lessons Committee which will have oversight of the operational Learning the Lessons subgroups.

-The Trust also is required from 1 January 2022 to report deaths of patients who have a diagnosis of Autism Spectrum Disorder (ASD) for this reporting period the Trust has reported two deaths.
+From 1 January 2022, the Trust is also required to report deaths of patients who have a diagnosis of Autism Spectrum Disorder (ASD).
+For this reporting period the Trust has reported two deaths.